 While one can cover most of Marrakech in a few days, Fes is absolutely huge, and a lot of the city is residential or dedicated strictly for business or schooling.
 In our experience, and essentially everyone else that we talked to about Fes, mostly everything that you could want to visit in Fes will more than likely be in or immediately adjacent to the medina — sans any hiking or day trips, of course.

-Fes' Mellah (Mellah is name for the old Jewish quarters of Morrocan cities), is somewhat similar to Fes El Bali and also worth visiting.
-The South side of the Mellah features a stunning gate with golden-like brass accents.
-Fes' Mellah seemed to sell a lot of clothes, both bootleg and not.
-Neither of us were really interested in knock-off Gucci or "Superme" as it's often mispelled in Morocco, but the Mellah is more than that.
+Fes' mellah (mellah is the name for the old and traditionally Jewish quarters of Morrocan cities), is somewhat similar to Fes El Bali and also worth visiting.
+Fes' mellah seemed to sell a lot of clothes, both bootleg and not.
+Neither of us were really interested in knock-off Gucci or "Superme" as it's often mispelled in Morocco, but the mellah is more than that.

-On the south side of Fes El Bali is Palais Royale (Dar al-Makhzen).
+On the south side of Fes El Bali near the mellah is Palais Royale (Dar al-Makhzen).
 While it's really nothing more other than some architectural admiration and a photo opportunity, it's worth a stop when you're around the mellah in Fes.
 A truly incredible feat of ornate design and execution.

 Another popular Fes landmark is the Blue Gate at the Fes El Bali southside entrance.
 While it's blue on one side and green on the other, it's much easier to see the blue side facing outwards.
 Not the most groundbreaking thing to see in Fes, but worth checking out.

-My advice, especially at night, is to make sure you definitely know what route you're taking the the medina.
+My advice, especially at night, is to make sure you definitely know what route you're taking in or out of the medina.
 If you're planning on walking deep into the medina for a dinner late in the evening maybe try and take a stroll by your destination during the day so you're familiar.
-Again, as long as you use common sense you should never be in any real danger, just don't be stupid.
+Again, as long as you use common sense you should never be in any real danger, just don't be naïve.